AbhineetJain/abhineetjain.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Grad student at Georgia Tech
+description: Senior Software Development Engineer at Tesla

 profile:
   align: left